Hercules (1997 video game)

-Hercules (also known as Disney's Hercules, Disney's Hercules Action Game, Hercules Action Game, Disney's Action Game Featuring Hercules, and Disney's Action Game Featuring Disney's Hercules in Europe) is a 1997 platform video game developed by Eurocom Entertainment Software.
+Hercules (also known as Disney's Hercules, Disney's Hercules Action Game, Hercules Action Game, Disney's Action Game Featuring Hercules, and Disney's Action Game Featuring Disney's Hercules in Europe) is a 1997 platform-action video game developed by Eurocom Entertainment Software.
 It is based on the 1997 film of the same name.
-It was released on the PlayStation and Microsoft Windows, along with an abridged version developed by Tiertex Design Studios for the Game Boy released by THQ the same year.
+It was released on the PlayStation and Microsoft Windows, along with a different version developed by Tiertex Design Studios for the Game Boy released by THQ the same year.

 Plot

 The game follows the same storyline as the animated film.
 Hercules, son of Zeus, is stripped of his godhood and must prove that he is a true hero in order to regain his immortality, and join Zeus and the other gods on Mount Olympus.
 To do that, Hercules must pass several tasks and defeat many villains, and in the end, face Hades, the ruler of the underworld, who is also responsible for Hercules' loss of immortality.